jhderojasUVa/eggplant/README.md

 The last thing it's the use of an external module for pagination.
 You can create the logic of the pagination that will read the number of pages by dividing the number of items by the number of elements, create a variable that store the current page, modify the items you see putting from you need to you need on the list and compose something in the HTML that creates a simple pagination.
 But maybe it's good to know that I know how to use third party "things" (and it will save me from too much coding).

+Ah! this can be done in so many several ways (for example one only component, use a service for interchanging data or only for doing the http petitions -a trust storage-, or three components -one for the form, other for the table and the last for the search- or two with the form and the table been the same component...) that it can be really infinite.
+I have selected this way (and the use of the localStorage) to show the basics.

+Depending of the whole application different approach must be taken in order to help the integration with other components or whatever is needed.
+This approach it's easily upgradeable to a bigger form or to change some logic on the table thanks that I think the best is using what AngularJS had (the filters, the ordering way) and not to put the logic for doing it.
+If, for example, other filter is needed you can add the logic on the controller and put on the "view" (the html file) without no worries.

 All the code is commented so you will know what it does on every point.

 ## HTML